muralikrishnat290/cuisine-qloo-frontend/README.md

 ## 🏗️ Architecture Overview

-The frontend connects to a sophisticated backend system powered by multiple AI agents:
+The frontend connects to a backend system with multiple AI agents:

 ```mermaid
 graph TB